 - Health, Human and Public Service advisors are another excellent resource for program advising.

 Step 3: Apply to the Radiography Program

-Completion of the Achievement of a minimum of an overall GPA of 2.75 (on a 4 point scale) based on completed courses at Columbus State, other recent college transcripts, or high school transcripts.
+7. Completion of the Achievement of a minimum of an overall GPA of 2.75 (consider changing to 3.00 (on a 4 point scale) based on completed courses at Columbus State, other recent college transcripts, or high school transcripts.
 Only the GPA’s from college transcripts will be considered if a minimum of 24 credits have been completed

 Additional Program Information

-Applicants who have completed additional math/science courses, obtained other allied health or other advanced degrees may receive additional consideration.
-It is recommended, that you try to complete as many of these courses as possible before applying as it will make you a more competitive applicant:
+Applicants, who have completed additional math/science courses, obtained other allied health or other advanced degrees may receive additional consideration.
+Additional recommended courses to complete prior to the application deadline include:

 The Radiography program Admissions Committee will make the final determination of acceptance into the program.

 6. All application materials MUST be included in the large white Columbus State envelope you will be provided with at the information session.
 The Radiography program Admissions Committee will not consider an application packet that is incomplete.